- Superintendent's Message

 - Set an example of sportsmanship and good behavior at all times.

-E. The following behaviors will be considered serious violations of the athletic code and school rules and may result in suspension from the team:
+will be considered serious violations of the athletic code and school rules and will result in a

-3. Misconduct that is potentially detrimental to the athletic program, school, or school district.
+action, or misconduct that is potentially detrimental to the athletic program, school, or school

 Ways to Promote and Show Good Sportsmanship